 Food plays a central role in our societies, cultures, economies and personal lives, but few understand how food makes it to our plates.
-The Master's in Food, Society and International Food Governance
+The Master's in Food Security and International Food Governance clarifies this process.

 This programme is designed for individuals interested in enhancing their understanding and analysis of agriculture and food policy, and increasing their understanding of the social, cultural and economic factors that influence and shape the development and enforcement of agriculture governance.
 This combination presents an opportunity to explore connections between the historical, political, scientific, strategic and ethical considerations involved in the organization of food policy and agriculture internationally.
 The programme trains students to identify and generate solutions for just and sustainable food systems.
 It attracts a diversity of learners from professionals to those just starting their careers.
 All of our students share an interest in the organization of food systems and in food governance.

 The Master's is made up of two Postgraduate and four Specialisations and a Final Research Project.

 1. Food Systems and Governance

 2. International Agri-Food Policiy